Irrawaddy dolphin: Behaviour

 Communication is carried out with clicks, creaks, and buzzes at a dominant frequency of about 60 kilohertz, which is thought to be used for echolocation.
 Bony fish (including catfish) and fish eggs, cephalopods (such as squid, octopus, and cuttlefish), and crustaceans are taken as food.
 Observations of captive animals indicate food may be taken into the mouth by suction.
 Irrawaddy dolphins are capable of squirting streams of water that can reach up to 1.5 m; this distinct behaviour has been known for herding fish into a general area for hunting.
 They do this sometimes while spyhopping and during feeding, apparently to expel water ingested during fish capture or possibly to herd fish.
 Some Irrawaddy dolphins kept in captivity have been trained to do spyhopping on command.
 The Irrawaddy dolphin is a slow swimmer, but swimming speeds of 20–25 kph were reported when dolphins were being chased in a boat.
-In a year, females can sometimes swim as fast as an average of 45 km, males can swim up to an average of 100 km.
+In a year, females can sometimes swim as far as an average of 45 km, and males can swim up to an average of 100 km.

 Most Irrawaddy dolphins are shy of boats, not known to bow-ride, and generally dive when alarmed.
 They are relatively slow-moving but can sometimes be seen spyhopping and rolling to one side while waving a flipper and occasionally breaching.
 They are generally found in groups of 2-3 animals, though sometimes as many as 25 individuals have been known to congregate in deep pools.
 Groups of fewer than six individuals are most common, but sometimes up to 15 dolphins are seen together.
 Traveling and staying in groups not only enables Irrawaddy dolphins to hunt, but it also creates and maintains social bonds and allows copulation to occur.
-There are a few groups of dolphins in Brunei Bay seen near the mouths of Temburong and Aloh Besar rivers, which are tame and gather around fishermen's boats that catch fish during the fishing season from around December to February.
+There are a few groups of dolphins in Brunei Bay seen near the mouths of the Temburong and Aloh Besar rivers, which are tame and gather around fishermen's boats that catch fish during the fishing season from around December to February.

 It surfaces in a rolling fashion and lifts its tail fluke clear of the water only for a deep dive.
 Deep dive times range from 30 to 150 seconds to 12 minutes.
-When 277 group dives were timed (time of disappearance of the last dolphin in the group to the emergence of the first dolphin in the group) in Laos, mean duration was 115.3 seconds with a range of 19 seconds to 7.18 minutes.
+When 277 group dives were timed (time of disappearance of the last dolphin in the group to the emergence of the first dolphin in the group) in Laos, the mean duration was 115.3 seconds with a range of 19 seconds to 7.18 minutes.

 Interspecific competition has been observed when Irrawaddy dolphins were forced inshore and excluded by more specialized dolphins.
 When captive humpback dolphins (Sousa chinensis) and Irrawaddy dolphins were held together, reportedly the Irrawaddy dolphins were frequently chased and confined to a small portion of the tank by the dominant humpbacks.
 In Chilika Lake, local fishers say when Irrawaddy dolphins and bottlenose dolphins meet in the outer channel, the former get frightened and are forced to return toward the lake.